rodonile/floating-inductor-simulator/README.md

         L = R2^2 * RV1 * C4 / R7,   given R2 = R3 = R4

 The desired value range of the inductance can be tweaked by changing the resistors/caps/pots values.
+For example, with the values on the schematic below and with a 10kOhm RV1 trim potentiometer we are able to simulate inductances ranging from 20mH to 7.7H.

+The RV2 potentiometer is a series resistor that can be used to adjust the Q-factor of the circuit but has no influence on the inductance value.

 ## Schematics
 ![Alt text](./images/schematics.svg)